mesh-grid/gmesh/standard/README.md

 ## Why Standardize?

 Simply to support custom implementations.
-Want to make your own Murcurial implementation?
+Want to make your own Gmesh implementation?
 You can do it!
 Just follow the standard.

 ## Symbols